Lyrics by Mae West

 7. That's All Brother

-Mary Jane "Mae" West (August 17, 1893 – November 22, 1980) was an American actress, singer, comedian, screenwriter, and playwright whose career spanned over seven decades.
-Considered a sex symbol, she was known for her breezy sexual independence and her lighthearted bawdy double entendres, often delivered in a husky contralto voice.
-She was active in vaudeville and on stage in New York City before moving to Los Angeles to begin a career in the film industry.
-West was one of the most controversial movie stars of her day; she encountered problems especially with censorship.
-She once quipped, "I believe in censorship.
+Mary Jane "Mae" West (August 17, 1893 – November 22, 1980) was an American actress, singer, comedian, screenwriter, and playwright whose career spanned more than seven decades.
+Recognized as a prominent sex symbol of her time, she was known for portraying sexually confident characters and for her use of double entendres, often delivering her lines in a distinctive contralto voice.
+West began performing in vaudeville and on stage in New York City before transitioning to film in Los Angeles.
+She was frequently associated with controversies over censorship and once stated, "I believe in censorship.
 I made a fortune out of it."
-She bucked the studio system by making comedy out of conventional beliefs, and the Depression-era audience admired her for it.
-When her film career ended, she wrote books and plays, continued to perform in Las Vegas and London and on radio and television, and recorded rock and roll albums.
-In 1999, the American Film Institute posthumously voted her the 15th-greatest female screen legend of classic American cinema.
+As her film career declined, she remained active by writing books and plays, performing in Las Vegas and London, and appearing on radio and television.
+In later years, she also released rock and roll recordings.
+In 1999, the American Film Institute ranked her 15th among the greatest female screen legends of classic American cinema.

 It often happens that when you like a song by a specific group or artist, you like other songs of theirs too.
 So if you like a song by Mae West, you'll probably like many other songs by Mae West.